-Distributed equally along holes with pre-packaged explosive in thin tube units with explosives 0.32 kg of explosive per meter of the hole (depth)^a.
-Square pattern^s.
+0.32 kg of explosive per meter of hole (depth)^a.
+Square pattern^b.

 - This is another formula that is not specific as to the concrete strength of the structure being demolished. - Quality of the concrete must be assumed. - No geometry of the structure to be demolished is capable of being considered within either Table 3 or Table 4.